What the Pennsylvania CROWN Act Means for Employers

 • Demoting or not promoting an employee due to hairstyle

-Employers who violate the CROWN Act would be fined or penalized.
+Employers who violate the CROWN Act will be fined or penalized.

-However, courts appear to have varied in their interpretations of the PHRA and its applicability to hair-based discrimination, with some upholding employer hairstyle policies/bans and others finding impermissible discrimination.
-In theory, the Crown Act would foster consistency in interpretation.
+Prior to the CROWN Act, courts have varied in their interpretations of the PHRA and its applicability to hair-based discrimination, with some upholding employer hairstyle policies/bans and others finding impermissible discrimination.
+With the new guidance provided through the adoption of the Crown Act, court decisions regarding such policies should become more consistent.

 How should employers respond to the Pennsylvania CROWN Act?

-• Updating personnel handbooks or other literature addressing workplace appearance, dress codes, or grooming policies to remove any discriminatory language
+• Updating personnel handbooks or other documents addressing workplace appearance, dress codes, or grooming policies to remove any discriminatory language

 • Identifying accommodations and implementing non-discriminatory measures (e.g., hairnets or hair ties) for various hair textures and styles when it comes to the health or safety of employee or other materially connected persons applicable by position or activity